Skip to main content

 KEEP OUR BEACHES SAFE!

-• In Laganas, the infrastructure is built on the beach and the sand is disappearing from under these buildings, even the car park is on the beach, which is supposed to be a National Marine Park of Zakynthos protected area.
+In Laganas, the infrastructure is built on the beach and the sand is disappearing from under these buildings, even the car park is on the beach!
+This beach is supposed to be protected by the National Marine Park of Zakynthos.
+Do not touch, remove, or play with clay from the beach.
+Due to the important geological characteristics of the area and landslides, the removal or use of clay on Gerakas Beach is not permitted.